mjmt05/rjmcmc/README.md

 DOCUMENTATION
 _____________
-Some detailed instructions available in documentation.pdf but mostly still under development, contact authors with any inquiries.
+Some brief description of the algorithm and the model provided in the Documentation subfolder but mostly still under development, contact authors with any inquiries.

 REFERENCE
 _________